Externally Funded Research Fellows

 Professor Peter Clifton is Professor of Nutrition with the School of Pharmacy and Medical Sciences with research interests in nurition, obesity, lipids and type 2 diabetes prevention and treatment.
 Peter co-leads the Diet and Health research program in the Sansom's Public Health research group.

-Associate Professor Leanne Dibbens
+Professor Leanne Dibbens

-An internationally regarded geneticist specialising in epilepsy Associate Professor Leanne Dibbens has been a key driver in a number of world firsts, including the discovery of a mutated gene that causes epilepsy and intellectual disability in women.
-Formally a researcher at the Department of Genetic Medicine at the Women's and Children's Hospital, Leanne now heads up the Epilepsy Research Group.
+An internationally regarded geneticist specialising in epilepsy Professor Leanne Dibbens has been a key driver in a number of world firsts, including the discovery of a mutated gene that causes epilepsy and intellectual disability in women.
+Formally a researcher at the Department of Genetic Medicine at the Women's and Children's Hospital, Leanne now heads the Epilepsy Genetics Research Group.